Heeuul/Ants-n-Bugs/README.md

 # Ants n Bugs

-_Object Oriented Analysis and Design - Assignment_

-### 2D simulation of predator and prey.
+Java app of 2D simulation of predator and prey behaviour in a tiled map.

 ## To Simulate
 1. Double-click "Run App.bat".